github/licensed/docs/adding_a_new_source.md

 or other implementation details as these could change over time.
 CLI tools that provides the necessary information are generally preferred as they will more likely have requirements for backwards compatibility.

-When enumerating dependencies, `licensed` requires a path to find a license file as well as a couple of properties.
-We also suggest a few optional properties that can make reviewing your cached dependency information easier.

-#### Finding a license file

-`Licensed::Dependency#initialize` accepts a path argument which is used by [`Licensee`](https://github.com/benbalter/licensee) to find a license file for the dependency.
-The path can be either a directory that contains the license file or the path to the file itself.

-In some cases the license file will be in a parent directory of the specified location.
-This can happen for instance with Golang packages that share a license file, e.g. `github.com/go/pkg/1` and `github.com/go/pkg/2` might share a license at `github.com/go/pkg`.
-In this case, license dependencies will accept an additional `search_root` optional property that denotes the root of the directory hierarchy that should be searched.
-Directories will be examined in order from the given license location to the `search_root` location to prefer license files with more specificity, i.e. `github.com/go/pkg/1` will be searched before `github.com/go/pkg`.

-#### Required properties
+#### Creating dependency objects

+Creating a new `Licensed::Dependency` object requires name, version, and path arguments.
+Dependency objects optionally accept a path to use as search root when finding licenses along with any other metadata that is useful to identify the dependency.

+##### `Licensed::Dependency` arguments

-1. name
+1. name (required)
    - The name of the dependency.
+Together with the version, this should uniquely identify the dependency.
-2. version
+2. version (required)
    - The current version of the dependency, used to determine when a dependency has changed.

-Together the name and the version should identify a unique dependency package that is used in a project.

-#### Optional properties
+Together with the name, this should uniquely identify the dependency.
+3. path (required)
+   - A path used by [`Licensee`](https://github.com/benbalter/licensee) to find dependency license content.
+Can be either a folder or a file.
+4. search_root (optional)
+   - The root of the directory hierarchy to search for a license file.
+5. metadata (optional)
+   - Any additional metadata that would be useful in identifying the dependency.
+   - suggested metadata
       1. summary
          - A short description of the dependencies purpose.
       2. homepage
          - The dependency's homepage.

-3. search_root
-   - The root of the directory hierarchy to search for a license file.
-4. Any other information that you find useful for reviewing or auditing dependencies.
+#### Finding licenses

+In some cases, license content will be in a parent directory of the specified location.
+For instance, this can happen with Golang packages that share a license file, e.g. `github.com/go/pkg/1` and `github.com/go/pkg/2` might share a license at `github.com/go/pkg`.
+In this case, create a `Licensed::Dependency` with the optional `search_root` property, which denotes the root of the directory hierarchy that should be searched.
+Directories will be examined in order from the given license location to the `search_root` location to prefer license files with more specificity, i.e. `github.com/go/pkg/1` will be searched before `github.com/go/pkg`.